top of page

 A person writing down in a notebook in front of a laptop.

-Check which one is a doable work of a higher-priority task; categorise them if there are similar concerns.
-Making your brain dump into a useful tool in identifying your concerns and prepping before starting on them.
+Check which one is a doable work of a higher-priority task; categorise them if there are similar concerns like Work vs Personal or Now Vs Later.
+Doing this can help divide your thoughts and energy into where that needs your immediate attention.
+Thus, making your brain dump into a useful tool in identifying your concerns and prepping before starting on them.

+Utilising tools like the My Work feature in TESSR could help you get a quick overview of your priorities.
 This tool enables you to effectively manage your allocated duties and keep track of your projects, which helps you stay organised.
-Having a visual summary of your job helps you plan your day and keeps you from feeling overwhelmed by your workload.
+Having a visual summary of your workflow helps you plan your day and keeps you from feeling overwhelmed by your workload.

 Frequently Asked Questions (FAQs)